CanastaWiki/Canasta-CLI/README.md

 Note: the skin names are case-sensitive.

 ## Manage an existing Canasta installation
-To manage an existing Canasta installation with the CLI, you just have to add a object to the `/etc/canasta/conf.json`'s `Installations` object.
+To manage an existing Canasta installation with the CLI, you just have to add an object to the `/etc/canasta/conf.json`'s `Installations` object.
 ```
 {
   "Installations": {